 “When danger is far off we may think of our weakness; when it is near, we must not forget our strength.”Winston Churchill (1874-1965), former British prime minister

 - What do we know?

-- A prime minister is not an ancient emperor or a medieval king, and government goes on without Boris Johnson in Downing Street.
+- A prime minister is not an ancient emperor or a medieval king and government goes on without Boris Johnson in Downing Street.
 But after it was announced he was in hospital, two things happened.
 The value of the pound dropped and rumours began circulating that he was in critical care on a ventilator.
 The government denied this, calling it Russian disinformation.
 But the fear and anxiety caused by the news shows why governments try to downplay and hide any indication that the leader may be unable to carry on with their usual duties.